-&lt;sup>38 See ARTICLE 19, Content Moderation and Freedom of Expression: Bridging the Gap between Social Media and Local Civil Society, June 2022.
+39 See ARTICLE 19, Content Moderation and Freedom of Expression: Bridging the Gap between Social Media and Local Civil Society, June 2022.

-&lt;sup>39 In terms of the consequences of under-resourced content moderation, the report found the findings of the TBIJ's investigation into the situation in Ethiopia particularly revealing.
+40 In terms of the consequences of under-resourced content moderation, the report found the findings of the TBIJ's investigation into the situation in Ethiopia particularly revealing.
 The BIJ has been able to document "a litany of failures" in Facebook's content moderation.
-Facebook 'is said to have frequently ignored requests for support from fact-checkers based in the country and some civil society organisations say they have not met with the company in 18 months.
+Facebook is said to have frequently ignored requests for support from fact-checkers based in the country and some civil society organisations say they have not met with the company in 18 months.
 While content flagged as disinformation by Facebook's partner fact-checkers (who are mostly based outside Ethiopia) led to quick action by the platform, no action was taken when a local fact-checking organisation reported content.
 See ARTICLE 19, Content Moderation and Freedom of Expression, op.cit., pp. 26 - 27.

-&lt;sup>40 See The Intercept, Facebook's Ukraine-Russia Moderation Rules Prompt Cries of Double Standard, 13 April 2022.
+41 See The Intercept, Facebook's Ukraine-Russia Moderation Rules Prompt Cries of Double Standard, 13 April 2022.

-respect human rights.
-Regulatory responses should recognise this and adopt solutions based on transparency, data protection and sound competition policies, including the unbundling of hosting from content curation and interoperability of large platforms.
+Under the UN Guiding Principles on business and human rights, companies have obligations to respect human rights and to offer a remedy.
+It is arguable that the business model of online platforms today, which has been shown to be inherently harmful to human rights, makes it impossible for them to respect human rights.
+Regulatory responses should recognise this and adopt solutions based on transparency, data protection and sound competition policies, including the unbundling of hosting from content curation and interoperability of large platforms42.